leo-buono/Engines-Assignment-1/README.md

 Delete to delete selected object (if prompt appears)
 Rename objects by clicking in the name box in the top right
 Undo with Z, redo with R
+Left Shift or \ to snap camera to player

 To mod the game, grab the dll wanted from the DLLs folder and paste it into the plugins folder of Unity, then rename it ModDLL.dll or UIDLL.dll